You may threaten the future of civilization, but I can’t seem to live without you

 I’m not here to write another story pointing out this stuff.
 God knows you’ve heard enough about it.
 What I’m more interested in is how he’s managed to rob us of the basic ability to even think about whether any of this stuff matters; whether it has legitimate bearing on his position, or the decisions he makes.
 Because the answer to that question is already both completely obvious and completely different depending on who you are.
 He invites ridicule or defensiveness, but makes more traditional kinds of scrutiny very difficult.

-I don’t want to come across totally sanctimonious here.
-I mean think he’s a piece of shit, but so are lots of people.
-What makes him different is that he’s the president, so his piece-of-shitness is a near-daily assault on our senses.
+But, what would that even look like?
+He’s a piece of shit and also the president, so his piece-of-shitness is a near-daily assault on our senses.
 The guy is a walking billboard of every shameless excess and vice on which American stereotypes are built.
 And we still entertain ideas that maybe he is more complicated than that.
 Do you think Donald Trump has an inner life?
 Do you think Donald Trump believes anything?
 Do you think there are complex human forces of love or anything like it at work in Donald Trump’s life?
 No. There is nothing to Donald Trump except all that you already see on TV.

 And yet the standard political conventions (read: “norms”) haven’t adjusted to a person like this, and so basically half of the political machine in the U.S.—politicians, pundits and others who inform far too many people in the country—end up spending full days thinking of why all the things you see on TV or read about him are wrong, or don’t matter.
 Trump is the best at it, of course, but him defending himself from the (*grand waving gesture indicating everyone who has ever said anything bad about him*) fake news, well, that comes from a different place, somewhere more primal, like an animal trying to stay alive.
 David Roth, the Thompson to Trump’s Nixon, called him “the president of blank sucking nullity.”